pachyderm/pachyderm/doc/development/pipeline_spec.md

 ### Parallelism

-`parallelism` is how many copies of your container should run in parallel.
+`parallelism` is how many copies of your container (maximum) should run in parallel.
 If you'd like Pachyderm to automatically scale the parallelism based on available cluster resources, you can set this to 0.

 ### Inputs

 `inputs` specifies a set of Repos that will be visible to the jobs during runtime.
 Commits to these repos will automatically trigger the pipeline to create new jobs to process them.

-`inputs.runEmpty` specifies what happens when an empty commit comes into the input repo.
+`inputs.runEmpty` specifies what happens when an empty commit comes into the input repo of this pipeline.
 If this flag is set to false (the default), then the empty commit won't trigger a job.
 If set to true, the empty commit will trigger a job.

 `inputs.method` specifies two different properties:
 - Partition unit: How input data  will be partitioned across parallel containers.